band/openaiLab/llama-index-lab/README.md

 export OPENAI_API_KEY="your_openai_api_key_here"
 ```

-You can copy `env.sh-template` to `env.sh`, add your API key to it, and then use `source env.sh` to add your API key to the environment.
+You can copy `../env.sh-template` to `env.sh`, add your API key to it, and then use `source env.sh` to add your API key to the environment.

 Run the program